hang0610/hang0610.github.io/index.md

 {:.stretch-table}

-- <font size=3 face="微软雅黑" color=DimGray>As the team leader, I conducted data set collection for edge devices via Socket and utilized the MindSpore framework along with the Ascend chip for the model combination of target detection and controlling.
+- <font size=3 face="微软雅黑" color=DimGray>As the team leader, I conducted data set collection from edge devices via Socket and utilized the MindSpore framework along with the Ascend chip for the model combination of target detection and controlling.
 Finally, I deployed the combined model in an automated vehicle and its self-driving process can be found <a href="https://youtu.be/QgceA6COu9s">here.</a></font>

 <img src="assets/competition/ict1.png" alt="Image 2" width=900/> <img src="assets/competition/ict2.png" alt="Image 3" width=900/>